ponylang/ponyc/README.md

 ## Linux using an RPM package (via Bintray)

-For Red Hat, CentOS, or Fedora Linux, the `master` and `release` branches are packaged and available on Bintray ([pony-language/ponyc-rpm](https://bintray.com/pony-language/ponyc-rpm)).
+For Red Hat, CentOS, Oracle Linux, or Fedora Linux, the `master` and `release` branches are packaged and available on Bintray ([pony-language/ponyc-rpm](https://bintray.com/pony-language/ponyc-rpm)).

 To install release builds via Yum:
 ```bash